nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M06 - Web Basics and Spring MVC/L4 - Decouple the Controller from Entities.md

 # Decouple the Controller from Entities

-In this lesson, **we’ll focus on exposing Resources instead of Entities from our controllers back to the client**.
+In this lesson, we’ll focus on exposing Resources instead of Entities from our controllers back to the client.

 The relevant module for this lesson is: [decouple-controller-from-entities-end](https://github.com/nbicocchi/spring-boot-course/tree/module6/decouple-controller-from-entities-end)

 ## Reasons for Conversion

-On a simple domain or for a simple [POC](https://en.wikipedia.org/wiki/Proof_of_concept), doing no conversion can be a good approach.

-But for a real project, it can be very useful for several reasons:
+For simple projects, doing no conversion can be a good approach.
+However, for a real project, it can be very useful for several reasons:

--   entities are not resources; this means that not all entity data should be exposed to the client
+* entities are not resources; this means that not all entity data should be exposed to the client
--   exposing raw entities might lead to problems like security vulnerabilities due to exposing too much raw data
+* exposing raw entities might lead to problems like security vulnerabilities due to exposing too much raw data
--   performance
+* performance
--   maintainability of the system
+* maintainability of the system

 Next, let’s get to the practical aspect of exactly how to do this.

-## Converting to DTOs
+## Converting to Data Transfer Objects (DTOs)

 **We’re going to expose the data from our controllers by converting our entities into** [**DTO**](https://martinfowler.com/eaaCatalog/dataTransferObject.html)**s or Resources.**